CoCalc Docker Image

 The CoCalc Docker image lets you:

 - locally run:

-- The Docker image has no provisions to scale horizontally.
-The Docker image should work for you on an average server, with a relatively small number of trusted, non-malicious users.
-In contrast, the online service cocalc.com uses a proprietary management system based on kubernetes that provides scalability, fault isolation, and resilience.
+The Docker image has no provisions to scale horizontally.
+The Docker image may be useful if you have a small number of trusted, non-malicious users.
+In contrast, the online service cocalc.com uses a proprietary resource management system based on kubernetes that provides scalability, fault isolation, and resilience.
 Contact us at firstname.lastname@example.org if you are interested in running CoCalc with kubernetes infrastructure.

 I’m working on a collaborative project on cocalc.com and the scripts we’re using will very likely exceed the allotted server time for my cocalc.com account.
 Can I run the Docker image of CoCalc on my own machine, but still enable access by my collaborators remotely?